Mood Disorders in Teens: Depression

 - Psychotherapy or “talk therapy”

 One of the most effective and common forms of talk therapy used in the treatment of depression is cognitive behavioral therapy (CBT).
-CBT is a relatively short term therapy that focuses on helping your teen identify and change negative thought patterns, behaviors, self-talk, and beliefs that are contributing to and reinforcing his or her depression.
+CBT is a relatively short-term therapy that focuses on helping your teen identify and change negative thought patterns, behaviors, self-talk, and beliefs that are contributing to and reinforcing his or her depression.

 Supporting and Encouraging Your Child

-Things you can do include:
+Things you can do to help the healing process include:

-- Make yourself available (and willing) to listen and let your child know you’re there for him or her
+- Make yourself available to listen and let your child know you’re there for them

 - Don’t pressure your child to talk or open up